PERM audit Archives - VisaNation Law Group

 Background: PERM Supervised Recruitment The PERM recruitment process is intended to demonstrate to the USCIS that there are not enough domestic (U.S.) workers who are available, willing or qualified to accept the available position being offered to a foreign worker.
 In order for many beneficiaries to receive an employment-based green card, a U.S. employer must…

-• PERM Denial Without Audit
+• PERM Denial Without-Audit Infographic

 PERM Denial without Audit: Options, Next Steps, Refile